 Day 1: Explore Cardiff, the Capital of Wales

 Looking back at our itinerary now, after visiting Wales, I can say that I’m very happy how our trip turned out and what we managed to visit and see.
-However, in this post, I adjusted the itinerary just a tiny bit to make it even better.

 Best things to see in Cardiff in a day: